Kami0n/cryptoPortfolioSolidJS/README.md

 ## How to develop in SolidJS

+Rename exmapleData.json to data.json and insert your own crypto assets.<br>
+In listCoins.json there are all available coins that the app can get the price of.

 At the beggining in the project directory run:
 `npm install`

 After that run:
 `npm dev` or `npm start`